 A dog may be man’s best friend.
-However, household pets of all types can carry diseases or parasites (an organism living inside or on another organism) that make people sick.
+However, household pets of all types can carry diseases or parasites (organisms living inside or on another organism) that make people sick.
 This includes dogs, cats, birds, and reptiles.
+It also includes animals that people turn into pets, such as farm animals (pigs, chickens).
 Symptoms might include fever, muscle aches, and diarrhea.
 The good news is that this rarely happens.
 Most pet-to-people diseases can be avoided by following a few common-sense rules.

 Path to improved wellness

 The most important rule is to avoid touching animal waste (urine or stool).
 This includes objects contaminated by the waste products.
 For example, wash your hands after cleaning a soiled carpet (including cleaning under your fingernails) or picking up stool.

 Don’t let small children play in uncovered sandboxes that might be used as litter boxes by neighborhood cats.
 Keep your children out of the dirt in parks that may be used by local dogs.

 Another important tip is to avoid oral contact with your pet.
 Don’t share food or kiss your pet on the mouth.
 Pregnant women and people who have weakened immune systems should never clean out cat litter boxes or handle cat feces.
 They can be exposed to a disease called toxoplasmosis.
 Toxoplasmosis can cause severe birth defects in an unborn child if the mother is infected during pregnancy.
 Anyone cleaning out a litter box should wash his or her hands thoroughly afterward.